antvis/T8/site/en/schema/index.md

 ## Core Concepts

-The T8 Schema system includes the following core concepts:
+T8 Schema system includes the following core concepts:

 1. **NarrativeText**

    - Acts as the top-level container for the entire document
-   - Contains a headline and multiple sections
+   - Contains Headline and multiple Section blocks
    - Supports global style configuration

 2. **Section**

    - Used to organize and manage collections of related paragraphs
    - Supports standard paragraph groups and custom blocks
-   - Can be flexibly extended to accommodate different presentation needs
+   - Can be flexibly extended to accommodate different display requirements

 3. **Paragraph**